Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 }
 ```

 Notice we've used a new variable `APP_NAME` here.
-It's good practice to define "magic strings" as Terraform variables because it helps ensure Kubernetes (which is stateless at this level) always has consistent "knowledge" and there are no chances of fat-fingering a bad selector label.
+It's good practice to define "magic strings" (like names and selector labels) as Terraform variables because it helps ensure Kubernetes (which is stateless at this level) always has consistent "knowledge" and there are no chances of fat-fingering a bad reference.
 Services and other resources can use these variables, too.
 Let's define the `APP_NAME` value at the top level and "pass" it into the module.
 That means adding a `variables.tf` in our "wwwnamespace" folder/module:

 ```tf
 variable "APP_NAME" {